WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

 &nbsp;

-Wow. Â The size of the registry hive makes a big difference in performance. Â We go from 2.22x to 3.42x performance degradation. Â So on a minute level, Spectre appears to have a large impact on Registry operations and the larger the hive the worse the impact. Â With this information there is a large element of sense as to why Spectre may impact Citrix/RDS more. Â Registry operations occur with a high frequency in this world, and logon&#8217;s highlight it even more as group policy and the registry are very intertwined.
+Wow. Â The size of the registry hive makes a big difference in performance. Â We go from 2.22x to 3.42x performance degradation. Â So on a minute level, Spectre appears to have a large impact on Registry operations and the larger the hive the worse the impact. Â With this information there is a large element of sense as to why Spectre may impact Citrix/RDS more. Â Registry operations occur with a high frequency in this world, and logon's highlight it even more as group policy and the registry are very intertwined.

 This actually brings to mind another metric I can measure. Â We have a very large AppV package that has a 80MB registry hive that is applied to the SOFTWARE hive when the package is loaded. Â The difference in the amount of time (in seconds) loading this package is:

-&#8220;583.7499291&#8221; (not spectre system)
+"583.7499291" (not spectre system)
-&#8220;2398.4593479&#8221; (spectre system)
+"2398.4593479" (spectre system)

 This goes from 9.7 mins to 39.9 minutes. Â Another 4x drop in performance and this would be predominately registry related. Â So another bullet that registry operations are hit very hard.

-### Windows/VM Level &#8211; Capacity
+### Windows/VM Level - Capacity

 Does Spectre affect the capacity of our Citrix servers?

-I recorded the CPU utilization of several VM&#8217;s that mirror each other on hosts that mirror each other with a singular difference. Â One set had the Spectre mitigation enabled. Â I then took their CPU utilization results:
+I recorded the CPU utilization of several VM's that mirror each other on hosts that mirror each other with a singular difference. Â One set had the Spectre mitigation enabled. Â I then took their CPU utilization results:

 <div id="attachment_2774" style="width: 1150px" class="wp-caption aligncenter">
   <img aria-describedby="caption-attachment-2774" class="wp-image-2774 size-large" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-6.47.04-PM-1600x941.png" alt="" width="1140" height="670" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-6.47.04-PM-1600x941.png 1600w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-6.47.04-PM-300x176.png 300w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-26-at-6.47.04-PM-768x452.png 768w" sizes="(max-width: 1140px) 100vw, 1140px" /></p>